Two lymphoma patients, two trailblazing treatments

 Sonali M. Smith, MD

-Sonali M. Smith, MD, is an expert in lymphoma care and research and leads the UChicago Medicine adult lymphoma program.
-Smith is actively researching new treatments for lymphoma, such as immunotherapies that harness the body's immune system to fight cancer.Learn more about Dr. Smith
+Sonali M. Smith, MD, is an expert in lymphoma care and research and is the Chief of the Section of Hematology/Oncology.
+Dr. Smith is actively researching new treatments for lymphoma, such as immunotherapies that harness the body's immune system to fight cancer.Learn more about Dr. Smith

 Tremendous strides have been made in the treatment of lymphoma — a group of blood cancers that begins in the white blood cells that fight infection in the body.
 UChicago Medicine lymphoma experts are among the first in the nation to offer innovative treatment options, including CAR T-cell therapy.Learn more about our lymphoma services